What is ustekinumab?

 - If your doctor tells you to stop using ustekinumab, or the expiry date has passed, ask your pharmacist what to do with the leftover medicine.

 Important things to remember

-- While taking ustekinumab you must see your rheumatologist regularly to ensure the treatment is working and minimise any possible side effects.
+- While taking ustekinumab you must see your rheumatologist regularly to make sure the treatment is working and check for possible side effects.

 - Remember to change the injection site each time ustekinumab is injected.

-- It is important to tell your doctor if you have had cancer or if you develop cancer.
+- It is important to tell your rheumatologist if you have had cancer or if you develop cancer.

-- If you are taking ustekinumab and plan to become pregnant you must discuss the timing with your doctor.
+- If you plan to become pregnant you must discuss the timing with your rheumatologist.

 - You should continue to take it even if you do not have symptoms.